Set#

 Introduction#

 We initially stated that in general, sets in GAMSPy are regarded as an unordered collection of labels.
 However, in some contexts, say, multi-period planning models, some sets need to be treated as if they were sequences.
-In this chapter we will establish the notion of ordered sets and we will cover their special features and the associated operations.
+In this chapter we will establish the notion order of a sets and we will cover their special features and the associated operations.

-Examples where ordered sets are needed include economic models that explicitly represent conditions in different time periods that are linked, location problems where the formulation may require a representation of contiguous areas, as in a grid representation of a city, scheduling problems and programs that model stocks of capital with equations of the form ‘stocks at the end of period \(n\) are equal to stocks at the end of period \(n-1\) plus net gains during period \(n\)’.
+Examples where ordered sets are needed include economic models that explicitly represent conditions in different time periods that are linked, location problems where the formulation may require a representation of contiguous areas, as in a grid representation of a city, scheduling problems and programs that model stocks of capital with equations of the form ‘stocks at the end of period \(n\) are equal to stocks at the end of period \(n-1\) plus net gains during period \(n\).

 Note